 Norton’s Parental Control feature is only available with one of the plans offering support for multiple devices, like Norton 360 Deluxe and Norton 360 Premium.
 If you’re a parent, I strongly recommend investing in one of these plans — this feature alone makes it worth the upgrade.

-Norton Secure VPN uses the Symantec network, which has a strict “no log” policy.
-This means that Norton doesn’t record your identity or browsing history when you use its VPN, keeping your online activity truly private.
-Some VPN companies — especially dangerous free ones — monitor your browsing history, but Norton not only doesn’t do that, the internet traffic sent through Secure VPN is highly encrypted.
-This means that even if someone wanted to intercept your traffic, they’d be unable to see what you’re doing.
+Norton Secure VPN has a strict “no log” policy.
+This means that Norton doesn’t record your browsing history when you use its VPN, keeping your online activity truly private.
+Some VPN companies — especially free ones — track your browsing history, but the internet traffic sent through Norton Secure VPN is highly encrypted.
+This means that even if someone did intercept your traffic, they’d be unable to see what you’re doing.

-A VPN also lets you hide true location by connecting to secure servers all around the world, so you can access online content that’s unavailable where you live.
-The Symantec network is particularly large, with servers in over 30 countries.
-For comparison, McAfee’s VPN has servers across 22 countries, and Kaspersky’s has servers across 18 countries,
+A VPN also lets you hide your true location by connecting to secure servers all around the world, so you can access online content that’s unavailable where you live.
+I used Norton’s VPN to access USA Netflix even though I live in the UK.
+Norton Secure VPN has servers in over 30 countries, which is a lot.
+For comparison, McAfee’s VPN has servers across 22 countries, and Kaspersky’s only has servers across 18 countries.

 Another great thing about Norton Secure VPN is that it lets you use unlimited data.
 Many other antivirus companies place data limits on their VPNs — Kaspersky (300 MB per day), Bitdefender (200 MB per day), and Panda (150 MB per day, with unlimited access on the most expensive plan).